 Peak season, from October and January, is a time of welcome change.
-The leaves yellow, kids return to school, sales start to pick up – oh, and everyone in eCommerce tries not to lose their mind.
+The leaves are yellow, kids return to school, sales start to pick up – oh, and everyone in eCommerce tries not to lose their mind.

-And when peak season shipping kicks into gear worldwide, it unleashes a mess of new complications: courier delays, waylaid packages, and angsty customer queries.
+And when peak season shipping kicks into gear worldwide, it unleashes a mess of new complications: courier delays waylaid packages and angsty customer queries.
 If you’re not prepared, it can sap the joy from the best time of year.